ci-compass/cicf/week04-git-and-coding-standards/README.md

 Notice that we needed to "add" the README file, even though it was already tracked.
 This is because a commit does not automatically contain all the changes in the working copy.
 The add means "add the changes in this file to the next commit."
-The need to add files to then commit changes is called "staging" the files.
+The need to add files before committing changes is called "staging" the files.
 The idea is that you might change many files, but only want to save some of the changes.
 For example, you might have needed to change a configuration file or some other setting so the code works on your computer, but you don't want those changes to